radiopushka/LiveBackground/README.md

 installation

-requires ffmpeg with h264 library installed on Gentoo: add openh264 to the use flags and re emerge ffmpeg
+for mp4 conversion, requires ffmpeg with h264 library installed on Gentoo: add openh264 to the use flags and re emerge ffmpeg